 • Studiosity is an online writing and study skills feedback service.
 Students enrolled in first-year undergraduate units and UniReady can access Studiosity for study help and one-to-one tutors.

-• UniPass is a free program of study sessions facilitated by students and designed to help you maximise your grades and strengthen your study skills.
+• UniPASS is a free program of study sessions facilitated by students and designed to help you maximise your grades and strengthen your study skills.
 UniPASS is only available for selected units in each faculty.
 If UniPASS is run online in your unit, you will be able to access the sessions via Blackboard Collaborate.

 • There is a range of disability employment support available to help students with disability and health conditions connect to career development programs and employment opportunities.